Tornadoes of 2023: April 28 (Indonesia)

-A tornado struck four small Indonesian villages in the Kodi District of Southwest Sumba at 2:30 pm Central Indonesian Time (6:30 am UTC) on April 28.
+A significant tornado struck four small Indonesian villages in the Kodi District of Southwest Sumba at 2:30 pm Central Indonesian Time (6:30 am UTC) on April 28.
 It damaged or destroyed 21 homes and killed nine people.

 May

 May 6 (Europe)

 An IF2 tornado caused damage in the Sultan Alaaddin, Akarca and Ören districts as it moved through the city of Anamur, Turkey on May 6.
 Homes and apartment buildings sustained damage to their roofs, windows, and balconies, and some businesses were also damaged.
 Vehicles were flipped and tossed, and trees and power lines were downed as well.
 Around 100 large commercial greenhouses were damaged or destroyed in Anamur, and 13 people were injured.
 In Austria, an IF1 tornado struck the town of Ziersdorf and damaged outbuildings and the roofs of several homes.
 A section of roofing from one home was torn off and thrown 50 meters, two cars were damaged by flying debris, and trees and telephone lines were damaged.